singhkpratham/geocompr/05-geometry-operations.md

 ### Extent and origin

-When merging or performing map algebra on rasters, their resolution, projection, origin and/or extent has to match.
+When merging or performing map algebra on rasters, their resolution, projection, origin and/or extent have to match.
 Otherwise, how should we add the values of one raster with a resolution of 0.2 decimal degrees to a second with a resolution of 1 decimal degree?
 The same problem arises when we would like to merge satellite imagery from different sensors with different projections and resolutions.
 We can deal with such mismatches by aligning the rasters.

-In the simplest case, two images only differ in a mismatch in extent.
+In the simplest case, two images only differ with regard to their extent.
 <!--The `projectRaster()` function reprojects one raster to a desired projection, say from UTM to WGS84.-->
-Following code adds one row and two columns to each side of the raster while setting all new values to an elevation of 1000 meters (\@ref(fig:extend-example)).
+Following code adds one row and two columns to each side of the raster while setting all new values to an elevation of 1000 meters (Figure \@ref(fig:extend-example)).

 ```r